mihlalimakunga/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod ugo+x hello: Adds execution permission to the owner, the group owner and the other users, to the file hello. chmod 007: Sets the permission to the file hello as follows: Owner has no permission at all, Group has no permission at all and Other users have all the permissions. chmod 753: Sets the mode of the file hello to -rwxr-x-wx.
+chmod ugo+x hello: Adds execution permission to the owner, the group owner and the other users, to the file hello. chmod 007: Sets the permission to the file hello as follows: Owner has no permission at all, Group has no permission at all and Other users have all the permissions. chmod 753: Sets the mode of the file hello to -rwxr-x-wx. chmod --reference=olleh hello: Sets the mode of the file hello the same as olleh’s mode.